 A threshold for estuarine waters is not currently available.
 The 7DADM 20 degrees Celsius threshold from the 2003 U.S. EPA guidance document for temperature standards for the Pacific Northwest relied almost exclusively on temperature studies conducted in freshwater streams.
 None of the studies were conducted in estuaries, so there is uncertainty in applying the threshold to a large estuary like San Francisco Bay and to salmonids as they transition from saltwater to freshwater ecosystems.
 There is insufficient information available to make a beneficial use support determination for temperature data in Suisun Bay, Carquinez Strait, and the portion of the Sacramento/San Joaquin Delta in the San Francisco Bay Region, which are all estuarine waterbodies.

 However, comparing temperature data from the three estuarine waterbodies to the 20 degree Celsius threshold provides an indication that Chinook migration may be potentially threatened.
-Therefore, Suisun Bay, Carquinez Strait, and the portion of the Sacramento/San Joaquin Delta in the San Francisco Bay Region are recommended to be placed in Category 3. .
+Therefore, Suisun Bay, Carquinez Strait, and the portion of the Sacramento/San Joaquin Delta in the San Francisco Bay Region are recommended to be placed in Category 3.

+Pathogen and Indicator Bacteria Duplicate Decisions

+In previous integrated reports, the pollutant name “pathogens” was used for bacteria decisions instead of the current pollutant name “indicator bacteria.”
+In responding to comments received on the Draft 2024 California Integrated Report, it was discovered that five waterbodies were listed for both pathogens and indicator bacteria, and one waterbody was listed for only pathogens.
+This resulted in duplicate bacteria decisions and caused confusion of the listing recommendations for these waterbodies.

+The pathogen decisions for all six waterbodies were retired and only indicator bacteria decisions remain.
+In CalWQA, the older pathogen decisions included “placeholder” LOEs to support listing decisions made in 2006 or prior.
+For the five waterbodies with a duplicate bacteria decisions, the placeholder LOEs were moved and associated to the new 2024 indicator bacteria decision to preserve the continuity information from the older pathogen decisions.
+The five 2024 indicator bacteria decisions included assessment of new indicator bacteria data.
+In the case of the one other waterbody (Sonoma Creek, tidal), no new data were assessed for the 2024 California Integrated Report.
+In this case, a new decision for indicator bacteria was created and a placeholder LOE was associated with this decision.
+In all cases, the association of the placeholder LOE has no impact on the resultant listing recommendations because the placeholder LOE does not change the sample or exceedance counts.
+See Table 5-1 below for information on the list of waterbodies, decision IDs, and listing recommendations affected by the duplicate bacteria decisions.

+Table 5-1: List of Waterbodies, Decision IDs, and Listing Recommendations Affected by Pathogen and Indicator Bacteria Duplicate Decisions